Please give details of any foreign travel.

 All samples are tested for:

-Salmonella/ Shigella/ Campylobacter/ E coli O157/ Giardiasis and Cryptosporidium
+Salmonella/ Shigella/ Campylobacter/ E. coli O157/ Giardia and Cryptosporidium.
+In addition:

-Positive cultures sent to PHE for epidemiological typing
+Positive samples/cultures may be sent to UKHSA for epidemiological typing/confirmation.